Advertisement

 Section 8 & Public Housing Waiting Lists in Suffolk, Virginia

-There is 1 open waiting list in the Suffolk area right now.
+All waiting lists in Suffolk are currently closed.
 Section 8 Waitlist monitors 1 housing authority serving Suffolk, Virginia and updates statuses nightly.
 Below you will find every PHA in the area with current waitlist status, program types, and direct application links.

 If no lists are currently open in Suffolk, we recommend applying to nearby cities as well.
 There is no limit to the number of waiting lists you can join, and many housing authorities accept applications from non-residents.